IepIweidieng/TJAPlayer3/tja.md

 Specify the required amount of hits of *<ruby>激<rt>geki</rt> 連<rt>ren</rt> 打<rt>da</rt></ruby>/<ruby>ゲ<rt>ge</rt> キ<rt>ki</rt> 連<rt>ren</rt> 打<rt>da</rt></ruby>*
 "fierce drumroll" burst note / *<ruby>風<rt>fuu</rt> 船<rt>sen</rt></ruby>/<ruby>ふ <rt>fu</rt> う<rt>u</rt> せ<rt>se</rt> ん<rt>n</rt></ruby>* **balloon**&ndash;type notes (denoted by either `7` or `9` in the notechart definition), in the order of their definition, ***NOT*** the hit order during playing.

-Each balloon-type note with unassigned hit amount requires an *unspecifed* default amount of hits.
+Each balloon-type note with unassigned hit amount requires an *unspecified* default amount of hits.

 * In TaikoJiro & TJAPlayer2 for PC, the default amount of hits is `5`.